opentelekomcloud/terraform-otc/README.md

 A complete example, showing the full power of terraform.
 Components can be enabled and disabled via configuration file.
 This can be used as a template for production grade Terraform scripts.

+**modules**

+One strong argument for Terraform is the option to create reusable modules.
+This example shows how easy it is to creatt a full infrastructure deployment on the OTC by utilizing the terraform modules provided in the [terraform-otc-module](https://github.com/OpenTelekomCloud/terraform-otc-modules) repository.

 ## Quick Start

 1. Install [Terraform](https://www.terraform.io)